 Polygons are lines in which the first point is also the last: creating a shape.

-Polygons represent features with distinct boundaries: states, counties, property lines, lakes, or forests.
+Polygons represent features with distinct boundaries: states, property lines, lakes, etc.

 Raster data is grid or pixel based.

-Commonly found as aerial photography, topographic maps, and satellite imagery, raster file extensions include TIFF, PNG, and JPEG.
+Commonly found as aerial surveys, topographic maps, and satellite imagery, raster file extensions include TIFF, PNG, and JPEG.